Corona Borealis: Stars

-The seven stars that make up the constellation's distinctive crown-shaped pattern are all 4th-magnitude stars except for the brightest of them, Alpha Coronae Borealis.
-The other six stars are Theta, Beta, Gamma, Delta, Epsilon and Iota Coronae Borealis.
 The German cartographer Johann Bayer gave twenty stars in Corona Borealis Bayer designations from Alpha to Upsilon in his 1603 star atlas Uranometria.
 Zeta Coronae Borealis was noted to be a double star by later astronomers and its components designated Zeta^{1} and Zeta^{2}.
 John Flamsteed did likewise with Nu Coronae Borealis; classed by Bayer as a single star, it was noted to be two close stars by Flamsteed.
-He named them 20 and 21 Coronae Borealis in his catalogue, alongside the designations Nu^{1} and Nu^{2} respectively.
-Chinese astronomers deemed nine stars to make up the asterism, adding Pi and Rho Coronae Borealis.
+He named them 20 and 21 Coronae Borealis in his catalogue, alongside the designations Nu1 Coronae Borealis> and Nu2 Coronae Borealis respectively.
+Chinese astronomers deemed nine stars to make up the asterism, adding Pi Coronae Borealis (the proper name is Stephanos since 14 May 2026) and Rho Coronae Borealis.
 Within the constellation's borders, there are 37 stars brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)